 When should I get the flu shot?

-You can get your flu shot starting on September 1, 2020 at Physicians Immediate Care.
-Get your flu shot early to ensure you have immunity before October when the flu season begins.
+You can get your flu shot now, at Physicians Immediate Care.
 After getting the flu shot, it takes at least two weeks for the body to develop immunity, so we recommend getting your flu shot as early as you can.

 Where can I get my flu shot this year?

-Physicians Immediate Care is proud to offer flu vaccinations at all of our 40+ clinics in Illinois, Chicagoland, and Indiana.
+Physicians Immediate Care is proud to offer flu vaccinations at all of our 50+ clinics in Illinois, Chicagoland, Indiana, and Wisconsin.
 We are open with enhanced health and safety protocols to help ensure you get the care you need.
-Learn how we’re helping prevent the spread of COVID-19 at our clinics through preventative measures like our curbside care program.
+Learn how we’re helping prevent the spread of COVID-19 and other airborne infections at our clinics.

 Ready for your flu shot?
 Find a clinic near you to get started.
 Reserve a time or walk-in for convenient, dedicated care to help keep you feeling at your best, every day.